If you use your Wear OS smartwatch as a second screen to your phone, there's a good chance you'll want it to receive

 You'll also get the ability to view photos and videos you receive through WhatsApp, as well as looking at hyperlinks, opening links in a web browser or even opening YouTube links.
 When you open the app on your Android phone, you'll be prompted to connect your WhatsApp account.
 Then, you simply have to download the same app to your Wear OS device.

-There is, however, a catch here too.
+However, there's a catch here, as well.
 While the app works fine with Android Oreo, you will see WhatsApp messages not showing up if you have Android Pie.
 Appfour, the developer behind the app, is currently working on a fix, though we haven't been able to test it out and see if it's resolved.